Cuisine of the Midwestern United States: South Dakota

-One of the most notable dishes being Rocky Mountain oysters, a dish made from bull testicles.
+Rocky Mountain oysters, a dish made from bull testicles, are one of the most notable dishes from South Dakota.
 Another dish is known as bierock, which is similar to meat-pie dishes of Central and Eastern Europe.
-Though treated as a novelty, Fried chicken gizzards can be found served at some restaurants.
+Though treated as a novelty, fried chicken gizzards can be found served at some restaurants.

 Much of South Dakotan cuisine mirrors the influence of European immigrants, especially of Norwegian and German cultures, like those of nearby states.
-It is estimated that at least 40% of South Dakotans have German Ancestry, and at least 15% Norwegian.
+It is estimated that at least 40% of South Dakotans have German ancestry, and at least 15% Norwegian.
 In particular, the towns East River represent stronger cultural ties to German and Norwegian immigrants.
 Additionally, South Dakota has a high proportion of some immigrant Anabaptist groups, notably Mennonites and Hutterites, which contribute to the cuisine.

-The official State dessert of South Dakota is Kuchen, which has its origins as a class of German cake- and pie-like desserts.
-The typical South Dakota Kuchen has a custard base and usually contains fruit like peaches or berries.
+The official state dessert of South Dakota is kuchen, which has its origins as a class of German cake- and pie-like desserts.
+The typical South Dakota kuchen has a custard base and usually contains fruit like peaches or berries.

-Some communities and families in South Dakota, will celebrate their German heritage (especially Germans from Russia) with a schmeckfest (lit. “tasting-festival”).
+Some communities and families in South Dakota celebrate their German heritage (especially Germans from Russia) with a schmeckfest (lit. 'tasting-festival').
 One annual schmeckfest which has become famous is in the town of Freeman, South Dakota, which draws over 5,000 visitors.
-Among families of Norwegian descent, foods like Lefse, lutefisk and Krumkake are popular around Christmastime, as they are in North Dakota and Minnesota.
+Among families of Norwegian descent, foods like lefse, lutefisk and krumkake are popular around Christmastime, as they are in North Dakota and Minnesota.

-Another significant cultural heritage in South Dakota is the Sioux, especially in the Western part of the state, and some traditional Native American dishes have become popular, like wojapi, a berry sauce from the Lakota.
-Wojapi sometimes accompanies Frybread, which is associated with another dish called Navajo or Indian tacos, which is frybread topped with meat such as ground beef and other taco toppings.
+Another significant cultural heritage in South Dakota is the Sioux, especially in the western part of the state, and some traditional Native American dishes have become popular, like wojapi, a berry sauce from the Lakota.
+Wojapi sometimes accompanies frybread, which is associated with another dish called Navajo or Indian tacos, which is frybread topped with meat such as ground beef and other taco toppings.
 Other foods local to the state which have provided food to tribes for thousands of years include bison, now popularly served as burgers in towns like Custer and Oacoma, and chokecherries, which grow wild both on the plains and in the Black Hills and are used to make jellies and wine.

 Hunting provides food for numerous families in the state.
-The State bird, the Chinese Ring-Necked Pheasant, is the only state bird in the USA which is hunted, and pheasant meat is popular across South Dakota.
-The town of Aberdeen, in the North-East part of the state, is famous for Pheasant meat sandwiches.
-It is also common to find South Dakotans dining on venison, pronghorn, or various freshwater fishes local to the state, such as Walleye and Northern Pike.
+The state bird, the Chinese Ring-Necked Pheasant, is the only state bird in the USA which is hunted, and pheasant meat is popular across South Dakota.
+The town of Aberdeen, in the northeast part of the state, is famous for pheasant meat sandwiches.
+It is also common to find South Dakotans dining on venison, pronghorn, or various freshwater fishes local to the state, such as walleye and northern pike.